MarketSquare/robotframework-tidy/docs/source/transformers/SmartSortKeywords.rst

     robotidy --transform SmartSortKeywords src

-By default sorting is case insensitve, but keywords with leading underscore go to the bottom.
+By default sorting is case insensitive, but keywords with leading underscore go to the bottom.
 Other underscores are treated as spaces.
 Empty lines (or lack of them) between keywords are preserved.